MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`ScriptType`** - **Deployment script type**<br>
 `string`.
 Allowed values: `Inline Script`, `File Path` (Script File Path).<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Customize the deployment by providing a script that runs on the Azure App Service after successful deployment.
+Customizes the deployment by providing a script that runs on the Azure App Service after successful deployment.
 Choose inline deployment script or the path and name of a script file.
-[Learn more](https://go.microsoft.com/fwlink/?linkid=843471).
+Learn more about [Azure App Service Deployment](https://go.microsoft.com/fwlink/?linkid=843471).
 <!-- :::editable-content-end::: -->
 <br>